 Responsible for the overall core functions of the organization in order for it to achieve its long-term vision.
-Areas of focus include: strategy, finance, fundraising, education, member/volunteer involvement and social media impact.
+Areas of focus include: strategy, finance, fundraising, education, member/volunteer involvement, social media, event coordinator and relationship building.

 Fran’s unyielding concern and desire to bring awareness to the elephant-poaching crisis in Africa spurred her to form Elephanatics, the first elephant advocacy organization to be established in Vancouver BC.
 Its main goal is to help the long-term survival of the African and Asian elephant by means of conservation, education and action.

 Fran has written education lesson plans for grades four to seven about the elephant and its importance environmentally and ecologically and how poaching is affecting the balance of both.
 They have been distributed and presented throughout the greater Vancouver school district and in San Diego, California.
 She has written two children’s books and is available to give classroom presentations upon request.

 She has fostered many orphaned elephants through the David Sheldrick Foundation and Elephant Voices organizations, and donates regularly to them.
 Her eagerness to assist those in need comes from her previous work teaching and counselling special needs children and volunteering at the BCSPCA.